IamGaelTP/IamGaelTP/README.md

 # Hi there, I'm Gael Trevino - JeeTP 👋
-## I'm Student of Game Development and Programming at Coco School Mexico, Gameplay Developer and Videogames Lover!
+## I'm Student of Game Development and Programming Bachelor at Coco School Mexico, Gameplay Developer and Videogames Lover!

 - 😄 GamePlay Programmer